ParvusOlliKousa/limit-login-attempts-reloaded-modified/readme.txt

 * **Woocommerce** login page protection.
 * **Multi-site compatibility** with extra MU settings.
 * **GDPR** compliant.
-* **Custom IP origins support** (Cloudflare, Sucuri, etc.).

-= Features (Premium Version): =
-* **Performance Optimizer** - Offload the burden of excessive failed logins from your server to protect your server resources, resulting in improved speed and efficiency of your website.
-* **Enhanced IP Intelligence** - Identify repetitive and suspicious login attempts to detect potential brute force attacks.
-IPs with known malicious activity are stored and used to help prevent and counter future attacks.
-* **Enhanced Throttling** - Longer lockout intervals each time a malicious IP or username tries to login unsuccessfully.
-* **Deny By Country** - Deny IPs by country.
-* **Auto IP Denylist** - Automatically add IP addresses to your active cloud deny list that repeatedly fail login attempts.
-* **Global Denylist Protection** - Utilize our active cloud IP data from thousands of websites in the LLAR network.
-* **Synchronized Lockouts** -  Lockout IP data can be shared between multiple domains for enhanced protection in your network.
-* **Synchronized Safelist/Denylist** - Safelist/Denylist IP and username data can be shared between multiple domains.
-* **Premium Support** - Email support with a security tech.
-* **Auto Backups of All IP Data** - Store your active IP data in the cloud.
-* **Enhanced lockout logs** - Gain valuable insights into the origins of IPs that are attempting logins.
-* **CSV Download of IP Data** - Download IP data direclty from the cloud.
-* **Supports IPV6 Ranges For Safelist/Denylist**
-* **Unlock The Locked Admin** - Easily unlock the locked admin through the cloud.

-*Some features require higher level plans.
-Please <a href="https://www.limitloginattempts.com/pricing/?from=wp-details">view our pricing</a> for a full list of plans and features.

 = Upgrading from the old Limit Login Attempts plugin? =